 I wish I had a time machine.
 Like Marty McFly in Back To The Future.
 I would climb inside Doc Brown’s DeLorean DMC-12 and set the controls to 27th June 1970 and join Janis, Robbie, Levon and Jerry on the Trans-Continental Express, as they grooved their way across Canada by train.

-The Trans-Continental Pop Festival (better known as the Festival Express) set off on this day in 1970.
+The Trans-Continental Pop Festival (better known as the Festival Express) set off on a warm summer’s day in 1970.
 The now legendary tour was unique in that rather than flying to each city, most of the acts travelled on a chartered train.
 The Grateful Dead, Janis Joplin (with her Full-Tilt Boogie Band), The Band, Delaney & Bonnie and Friends, The Flying Burrito Brothers and Buddy Guy Blues Band all jammed, drank, slept and rode the train in between playing shows in Toronto, Winnipeg, Saskatoon and Calgary.

 The chartered Canadian National Railways train consisted of 14 cars, equipped with lounges and sleeping compartments, with electricity sockets so that musical instruments could be plugged in.
 Allegedly, during the trip, a coke-fuelled Jerry Garcia talked his way into sitting in the driver’s seat and was left at the controls, regularly sounding the train’s whistle.